 Use of the app, such as the number of times it has been installed (creating a new instance).

 Installation, upgrade, and run-time errors of each app instance.

 An overall health indicator for each app instance of green, yellow, and red.

-If the app includes Windows Azure Web Site components, the monitoring framework also polls Windows Azure hourly for its error data and reports critical errors and storage quota data in the SharePoint 2013 UI.
-Windows Azure SQL Database errors are not reported.
+If the app includes Azure Web Site components, the monitoring framework also polls Microsoft Azure hourly for its error data and reports critical errors and storage quota data in the SharePoint 2013 UI.
+Microsoft Azure SQL Database errors are not reported.